Deputy Assistant Secretary for Europe and Eurasia

 International Trade Administration

-Prior to his appointment to the U.S. Department of Commerce, Matthew Murray had a distinguished career in public service, law, business and the non-profit sector.
+Prior to his appointment to the U.S. Department of Commerce, Matthew Murray had a distinguished career in business, law, the non-profit sector, and public service.
 Mr. Murray was most recently President of Sovereign Ventures, Inc., a risk management firm that he founded in 1991 to advise multinational corporations and multilateral institutions on how to reduce governance and corruption risk in Russia, Central Asia, and Eastern Europe.
 Mr. Murray led an interdisciplinary team that provided risk-mapping, guidance on compliance with the U.S. Foreign Corrupt Practices Act, forensic investigation, and government relations services.
 In this position, Mr. Murray helped mediate several major commercial disputes between foreign investors and local government agencies in the region.

-Mr. Murray has extensive experience as a business executive, having served as Corruption Risk Manager at TNK-BP Management Ltd., the third largest Russian producer of oil and gas between 2007 and 2009.
+Mr. Murray has extensive experience as a business executive in the energy industry, having served as Corruption Risk Manager at TNK-BP Management Ltd., the third largest Russian producer of oil and gas, between 2007 and 2009.
 Mr. Murray reported directly to the CEO and Board of Directors on policy initiatives to reduce potential risk in licensing, sales, and gas station and pipeline construction.

 02/4/13 Remarks at First Preparatory Meeting for 21st OSCE Economic and Enviornmental Forum

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.